FiftysixTimes7/adbsync-windows/README.md

 * Install the [Android SDK](http://developer.android.com/sdk/index.html) (the
   stand-alone Android SDK "for an existing IDE" is sufficient).
-Alternatively, some Linux distributions come with a package named like "android-tools-adb" that contains the required tool.
+Alternatively, you can install adb with scoop.
 * Make sure "adb" is in your PATH.
-If you use a package from your Linux distribution, this should already be the case; if you used the SDK, you probably will have to add an entry to PATH in your ~/.profile file, log out and log back in.
+Or you need to specify `-e <Path to adb>`.
 * `git clone https://github.com/fiftysixtimes7/adbsync-windows`

 Usage